As an Amazon Associate I earn from qualifying purchases.

 2. Shipping Scale

-It’s cheap, it’s super durable, and it’s the best home shipping scale for eBay.
+It’s cheap, it’s super durable, and it’s the best home shipping scale for not only eBay, but Mercari and Poshmark as well!.
 We’ve actually bought 4 of them now because we like adding shipping stations as we go! (and I stepped on the readout of one and dropped another on concrete…)

 If you’re less accident-prone than I am, this is a great scale for home shipping!